arclabs561/ai-visual-test/evaluation/docs/README.md

 # Real-World Evaluation

-This directory contains scripts and datasets for evaluating `ai-browser-test` against real websites with known characteristics.
+This directory contains scripts and datasets for evaluating `ai-visual-test` against real websites with known characteristics.

 ## Quick Start